-The biggest problem is that many newly published authors do zero market research or any book promotion before a book launch.
+The biggest problem is that many newly published authors do zero market research or book promotion before a book launch.

 For example, there is a massive market for contemporary romance, but only a tiny market for gardening or rose care books.
-However, a small market segment is less competitive.
+However, a small market segment is much less competitive.

-For new independent authors, do not let your expectation cloud the reality.
+For new independent authors, do not let your expectations cloud the reality.
 Selling books in today’s market is very hard unless you are an expert in book marketing and know who your potential book buyers are and how you can connect with them.

 Putting your book up for sale is one thing.
 Selling a lot of copies is another reality altogether.